 For all their mid-to-late-‘60s success in England, it never got as good for the Kinks in the U.S. as it did when they released Low Budget on July 10, 1979.

 In 1965, the American Federation of Musicians issued a ban on the Kinks from touring America for four years time.
 So while their English cohorts like the Rolling Stones, the Yardbirds and Cream performed, cavorted and raked in the cash across the pond, the Kinks were left on the outside looking in.
-Nevertheless, they decided to press on and ultimately became regarded as the quintessential English band of the ’60s.
+Nevertheless, they decided to press on and ultimately became regarded one of the quintessential English bands of the ’60s.

-“I loved the period around ’78 or ’79 when we’d found a way of moving forward and making records,” he told the A.V.
+“I loved the period around ’78 or ’79 when we’d found a way of moving forward and making records,” Davies told the A.V.
 Club.
 “We had an active record company, good head of the company, good A&R, and we toured New York for about three weeks.
 The tour focused and found our audience.
-That was a wonderful time, because we were building, playing smaller colleges and smaller clubs, and I was writing this album ‘Low Budget.’”
+That was a wonderful time, because we were building, playing smaller colleges and smaller clubs, and I was writing this album.”

 For their latest work, the band, spurred by Ray’s decision to move to the U.S., figured that a change of scenery might be a good thing to try out.
 “Low Budget was the first album we ever recorded outside of England,” Dave Davies recalled to the Trouser Press in 1979.
 “Ray now has an apartment in New York, so we all got together for about a week or 10 days.
 Ray had a multitude of new songs and some very specific ideas on how he wanted them to sound.”